solid/process/security.md

 Software often contains third party or open source libraries and binaries.
 Prior to submitting a request to validate how a security issue in third party components may impact Solid, please review the section on third party Common Vulnerabilities and Exposures (CVE) handling.

-### Third Party CVE Handling
+### Handling Third Party CVE

-The Solid team updates 3rd party components within regularly scheduled release cycles, to the newest compatible version available during development.
-A vulnerability related to a 3rd party component does not necessarily translate to a vulnerability in Inrupt software.
-PSIRT welcomes questions about the applicability of a 3rd party CVE.
+The Solid team updates third party components to the newest compatible version available during development in regularly scheduled release cycles.
+A vulnerability related to a third party component does not necessarily translate to a vulnerability in Solid software.
+PSIRT welcomes questions about the applicability of a Third Party CVE.

 Risk is determined through internal scoring using CVSSv3.1 (https://www.first.org/cvss/calculator/3.1).